bartoszkomin/hibernate-many-to-many-demo/README.md

 To run project follow steps:
 - mvn install
 - on project folder run: java -jar target/hibernate-many-to-many-demo-1.0.jar
-- use your favorite application to run API endpoints (for example: Advanced REST client in chrome, Postman, or simple curl command) for example: GET http://localhost:8080/users
+- use your favorite application to test API endpoints (for example: Advanced REST client in chrome, Postman, or simple curl command) for example: GET http://localhost:8080/users

 You can use this curl commands to test endpoints: